Renovation of Herringbone, Mosaics & Versailles Pannels

 Commercial Floor Sanding

-We restore parquet flooring in schools, restaurant & offices.
+We restore parquet flooring in schools, restaurants & offices.

 Cleaning The Blocks & Subfloor